Every minute, over 400 hours of video is uploaded to YouTube.

 You can now easily find keywords, search volume, CPC and competition for your YouTube keyword research.
 Now, let’s see how you can find relevant meta tags and other stats which can help you in getting more subscribers, more views and ultimately more revenue.

-Video Tags: How to Find Relevant Tags for YouTube Videos:
+YouTube Tag Finder: How to Find Relevant Tags for YouTube Videos

 YouTube allows you to include “tags” in your videos to help categorize your video by keyword.